-At Princeton, I am in my 4th year as a PhD Candidate in the Department of Sociology, with affiliations in the Office of Population Research and the Woodrow Wilson School.
+At Princeton, I am entering my sixth year as a PhD Candidate in the Department of Sociology, with affiliations in the Office of Population Research and the Woodrow Wilson School.
 My work was recently recognized with a university-wide honorific fellowship.